Arxareon/MovementSpeed/README.md

 ***A simple solution to a simple problem:*** Movement Speed shows your character's speed percentage in a movable and customizable text display or anyone else's in the inspect tooltip with fast updates.

 # Features
-* Customize the movement speed display via the Interface Options or the **/movespeed** chat command (some settings are not available as chat commands).
+* See your own movement speed in a customizable and repositionable display.
-* Use **Shift + Click & drag** to reposition it anywhere you like.
+* View the movement speed of other players or NPCs by mousing over them within the inspect tooltip.
-* You may save a preset position to quickly set up the position on all of your characters without having to drag the addon in just the right place each time.
-(The default preset is under the default Minimap).
+* Set up Movement Speed via the Interface Options or the **/movespeed** chat command *(some settings are not available as chat commands)*.
 * Includes multi-version support for Retail, Classic and Burning Crusade Classic!

 # Other Addons